-In the event of interference, the competitor must ski out of the course immediately and report to the nearest Gate Judge, a member of the Jury or a Jury Advisor (Start or Finish Referee).
+In the event of interference, the competitor must ski out of the course immediately and report to the nearest Gate Judge, a member of the Jury, or a Jury Advisor (Start or Finish Referee).
 Failure to immediately ski out of the course and request a rerun based on the interference may eliminate the possibility of a provisional rerun.

-If a competitor in a U.S. Ski & Snowboard event loses a ski more than two gates above the finish in SL, GS or SG, or more than one gate above the finish in DH, the competitor may not continue on the course and must immediately remove themselves and his/her equipment off the course to make way for the next competitor.
+If a competitor in a U.S. Ski & Snowboard event loses a ski more than two gates above the finish in Slalom, Giant Slalom, or Super G, or more than one gate above the finish in Downhill, the competitor may not continue on the course and must immediately remove themselves and their equipment off the course to make way for the next competitor.
 Failure to do so is clear disqualification and the competitor may be subject to additional sanction(s).

 Racing speed may not allow a competitor to securely stop prior to crossing the finish line.
 These competitors are assigned a time and are then disqualified.
 If the Jury feels speed was the reason the competitor did not stop prior to crossing the line, no further sanctions should be applied.

-If a competitor loses a ski below the second gate above the finish line in SL, GS or SG or below the last gate above the finish line in DH, then the competitor may finish on one ski.
-(This "fall in the finish" rule is a U.S. Ski & Snowboard rule only and may be waived by the competition Jury at events that are not scored, e.g.: YSL.)
+If a competitor loses a ski below the second gate above the finish line in Slalom, Giant Slalom, or Super G or below the last gate above the finish line in Downhill, the competitor may finish on one ski.
+(This "fall in the finish" rule is a U.S. Ski & Snowboard rule only and may be waived by the competition Jury at events that are not scored, e.g., YSL.)